 The energy required to cook all this food is a luxury that people with autoimmune disease aren’t privy to.
 If you don’t believe me, consider the effort it takes to plan, prep, cook, and clean-up several times a day.

-Having racked up over 20 years of combined autoimmune cooking experience, we have found products to help us become speedsters in the kitchen.
-Without them, we would be spending WAY too much time on cooking and missing out on other healing avenues.
+Having racked up over 20 years of combined autoimmune cooking experience, we’ve found products to help us become speedsters in the kitchen.
+Without them, we would be spending WAY too much time on cooking and missing out on other healing avenues and… life in general.

 Autoimmune Healing Kitchen 101